Arvoria/RobaseService/docs/Guide/usage.md

 ### Providing no information

-This method is used solely yo grab the entire database, top-level keys and all!
+This method is used solely to grab the entire database, top-level keys and all!
 This allows us to perform `:GetAsync()` requests into any top-level key and get the table or data located at that point, like so:

 ```lua
 local ExampleRobase = RobaseService:GetRobase()